Esri/idp/Documentation/SAML/Active Directory Federation Services.md

    - **Enable SAML based group membership**—Enable this option to allow organization members to link specified SAML-based groups to ArcGIS groups during the [group creation process](https://doc.arcgis.com/en/arcgis-online/share-maps/create-groups.htm).
    - **Logout URL**—The IDP URL to use to sign out the currently signed-in user.
    - **Entity ID**—Update this value to use a new entity ID to uniquely identify your ArcGIS organization to AD FS.

+   For ArcGIS Enterprise users, the Encrypt Assertion and Enable signed request settings use the certificate samlcert in the portal keystore.
+To use a new certificate, delete the samlcert certificate, create a certificate with the same alias (samlcert) following the steps in [Import a certificate into the portal](https://enterprise.arcgis.com/en/portal/latest/administer/windows/import-a-certificate-into-the-portal.htm), and restart the portal.

 8. Click **Save**.